-- 1. The nasal spray comes in a brown glass bottle.
+- The nasal spray comes in a brown glass bottle.
 To check how much is left, hold the nasal spray upright against a bright light.
-You will then be able to see the level through the window. - 2.
-When you first use the nasal spray you must shake it vigorously with the cap on for about 10 seconds.
+You will then be able to see the level through the window. - you must shake it vigorously with the cap on for about 10 seconds.

 This is important as AVAMYS Nasal Spray is very thick and becomes more liquid when you shake it well (picture b).
-It will only spray when it becomes liquid. - 3.
-The button on the side must be pressed firmly all the way in, to release a spray through the nozzle (picture c). - 4.
-If you have difficulty pressing the button with your thumb, you can use two hands (picture d). - 5.
-Always keep the cap on the nasal spray when you are not using it.
+It will only spray when it becomes liquid. - The button on the side must be pressed firmly all the way in, to release a spray through the nozzle (picture c). - 4.
+If you have difficulty pressing the button with your thumb, you can use two hands (picture d). - spray when you are not using it.
 The cap keeps the dust out, seals in the pressure and stops the nozzle from blocking up.
-When the cap is in place the button on the side can't be pressed accidentally. - 6.
-Never use a pin or anything sharp to clear the nozzle.
-It will damage the nasal spray.
+When the cap is in place the button on the side can't be pressed accidentally. - Never use a pin or anything sharp to clear the nozzle.
+It will damage the nasal spray. - Preparing the Nasal Spray